Erallie/help-restored/README.md

   - **Permission:** `helprestored.admin`

 ## Permissions
 - `helprestored.use`
   - **Description:** Allows use of `/help`
   - **Default:** `true`
 - `helprestored.admin`
   - **Description:** Allows use of `/helpreload`
   - **Default:** `op`

+# Support
+If you have any issues, or want to request a feature, please [create an issue](https://github.com/Erallie/help-restored/issues), and I will try my best to help!